 Energy performance report if the property has a heating system

 Drainage report – if the property is not on mains drainage.

 Habitable surface area measurement – if selling an apartment

 Dry rot – if the property is in an area at risk

 Radon – if the property is in an area where there is likely to be a risk

 Depending on which of the above apply to your particular property, you would need to budget a few hundred euros for the surveys required.

 French capital gains tax (plus values) – if the property is your main residence, then you are exempt from capital gains tax on the sale.
 The simple rule is that you should be resident in the property at the time of sale which means when the initial contract or compromis de vente is signed.
 Once a sale has been agreed, it is possible to leave the property and move somewhere else before the sale on the French property is completed as long as the time lag is not ‘unreasonable’.

-If the property is not your main home when you sell it, then tax on plus values may be payable.
-The basic rate of plus values for residents and non-residents is currently 34.5% on the difference between the purchase and selling price.
-This higher rate includes a social tax that previously did not apply to non-residents.
-If resident outside France, you will be required to provide proof of your place of residence at the time of the sale in the form of a declaration from the Inland Revenue, to avoid a higher rate of tax payable by non-EU residents.
+If the property is not your main home when you sell it, then tax on the gain may be payable.
+The basic rate of plus values for residents and non-residents is currently 36.2% on the difference between the purchase and selling price.
+This includes a social tax that previously did not apply to non-residents.

-VAT – new law – Previously, VAT was payable on sale of property less than five years old and a reduced rate of stamp duty (0.715%) was payable by the purchaser.
-However there has been an overhaul of VAT and one of the results is that VAT is no longer payable on the sale of property less than five years old except for those bought ‘off plan’ and the purchaser now pays the normal rate of stamp duty (5.09%)
+VAT – Previously, VAT was payable on sale of property less than five years old and a reduced rate of stamp duty (0.715%) was payable by the purchaser.
+However there has been an overhaul of VAT and one of the results is that VAT is no longer payable on the sale of property less than five years old except for those bought ‘off plan’ and the purchaser now pays the normal rate of land registry tax (5.09%)